ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of the `@range` attribute is `/EBMLSchema/element/@range`.

-A numerical range for EBML Elements which are of numerical types (Unsigned Integer, Signed Integer, Float, and Date).
+A numerical range for EBML Elements that are of numerical types (Unsigned Integer, Signed Integer, Float, and Date).
 If specified, the value of the EBML Element **MUST** be within the defined range.
 See (#expression-of-range) for rules applied to expression of range